-- 37. Businesses will be considered to have "considered all options for working capital" if they have considered all potential options that are available to them over the life of the scheme.
-This will require records and evidence demonstrating proper consideration. - 38.
-Although it is recognised that the current economic conditions are extremely uncertain and businesses will need to make assumptions based on limited information, businesses should be aware that by taking advantage of the special exemption, they will be placed in a higher priority category for audit and records and evidence demonstrating fulfilment of the requirements relating to all declarations may be requested and will be required to be produced on demand. - 39.
+- 37. Cash-flow forecasts should be for 3 months, based on Social Distancing and Stay at Home restrictions being in place.
+These forecasts should start from 1 April 2020 and should be updated on a monthly basis.
+A standard proforma cashflow calculation should be used for this purpose, which can be accessed through Jersey Business.
+Jersey Business will be able to provide guidance. - 38.
+Owners of the business will need to specifically declare all removed funds from the business through dividends, drawings, loans or other means since 31 December 2019 as a condition of accessing the scheme.
+These must not have resulted in the business having insufficient cash flow to meet its ongoing obligations or business costs to enable the business to claim under the standard payroll scheme.
+This would not include a normal salary that has been withdrawn by an owner in line with previous salaries taken over 2019. - 39.
+Businesses will be considered to have "considered all options for working capital" if they have considered all potential options that are available to them over the life of the scheme.
+This will require records and evidence demonstrating proper consideration. - 40.
+Although it is recognised that the current economic conditions are extremely uncertain and businesses will need to make assumptions based on limited information, businesses should be aware that by taking advantage of the special exemption, they will be placed in a higher priority category for audit and records and evidence demonstrating fulfilment of the requirements relating to all declarations may be requested and will be required to be produced on demand. - 41.
 As with all Government schemes, details of businesses, claims made and conditions around those claims will be published to ensure transparent use of public funds.